What is the history that shaped you for your current role?

 Marketing at HorizonOne underpins everything we do as a business.
 It gives us the capacity to build the business brand and keep it growing from strength to strength.
 This, in turn, means we can attract and partner with the absolute best clients, jobs and candidates.

 Management of the HorizonOne corporate brand involves developing and implementing strategies to support and grow the business.
-This can be anything from working with the consultants directly to attract candidates, help them build talent pools and develop their personal brands all the way through to coordinating events, developing video content and designing corporate collateral.
+This can be anything from working with the consultants directly to attract candidates, helping them build talent pools and developing their personal brands all the way through to coordinating events, developing video content and designing corporate collateral.

 We also offer recruitment marketing services to clients which support their recruitment needs and goals.
 The campaigns attract and engage with candidates in hard to find talent areas and develop strong employer branding opportunities for our clients.
 With competition growing for employers to secure top talent, these services are in hot demand and my role is once again evolving to include more time helping our clients develop their own recruitment marketing strategies.